danweitzel/webpage/content/post/linuxsocialscience/index.md

 Zoom lists all dependencies that are required on the webpage linked above.
 If you run into any problems make sure that these are installed.

+If you want to install Zoom via Snap just run `sudo snap install zoom-client`.

 ## Slack

-Slack is available in Flatpack and Snap but AFAIK not in apt.
+Slack is available in Flatpak and Snap but AFAIK not in apt.
 If you want to install it via apt head over to the Slack website and download the most recent deb file [here](https://slack.com/intl/en-in/downloads/linux).
 They are pushing the .rpm file, you have to browse down for the .deb file.
 Below I added a `#` as a placeholder for the version number you'll download.
 Change that before you run the commands:

 ```
 sudo chmod +x slack-desktop-#.##.#-amd64.deb
 sudo apt install ./slack-desktop-#.##.#-amd64.deb
 ```

+If you want to install Slack via Snap just run `sudo snap install slack --classic`.

 ## MS Teams